Lezhor/latex-template/README.md

 # latex-template
 A collection of LaTeX Templates, you can use on your local Machine in Visual Studio Code.
-These templates enable you to compile the Latex Project(s) right inside of Visual Studio Code.
+These templates allow you to compile the Latex Project(s) right inside of Visual Studio Code.
-Additionally GitHub Actions can be configured, to build your LaTeX-Project directly inside the GitHub Cloud (see [CI/CD](#cicd)) and even upload the resulting pdf to a Discord Channel of your choice for convenient access on the go (see [Auto Deploy PDF on Discord](#auto-deploy-pdf-on-discord)).
+Additionally GitHub Actions can be configured to build your LaTeX-Project directly inside the GitHub Cloud (see [CI/CD](#cicd)) and even upload the resulting pdf to a Discord Channel of your choice for convenient access on the go (see [Auto Deploy PDF on Discord](#auto-deploy-pdf-on-discord)).

 ## List of featured templates:
 - `_templates/template_thesis/` - HTW Thesis (the Title Page is given by the HTW and can't be changed)